 The 3 Things Your Doctor Didn’t Tell You About Plantar Fasiitis

-You’re reading this because either you, or someone you care about, has been complaining about a persistent burning, aching, painful feeling under the bottom of their feet.
-Maybe it only hurts when they’re walking, maybe it hurts all of the time.
-Maybe it hurts in the middle of the arch or back more by their heel.
-Either way, they’ve probably been told by a podiatrist or orthopedist that they have plantar fasciitis (PF).
-Here are 3 things they probably DIDN’T tell you:
+You are reading this because either you, or someone you care about, has been dealing with a persistent burning or aching pain on the bottom of the foot.
+Maybe it only hurts when walking.
+Maybe it hurts all the time.
+Maybe it is in the middle of the arch or closer to the heel.

 There is typically nothing wrong with the foot itself

-Typical solutions don’t address the root of the problem
+Typical solutions do not address the root of the problem

 Exercise is the only way to truly eliminate it